 Judicial Emergency Extension 08-21-2020

 Court sessions will be streamed live on YouTube.
 Click here access the live-stream.
 Please note that live-streams are not recorded and will be available only while court is in session.

 Attorneys who would like to be placed on call, please fill out the Attorney On-Call Request Form.

-Failure to Appear: Pursuant to the Order Declaring Guidelines for Offenses of Marietta City Ordinance 1-12-150B Contempt of Court - Failure to Appear During Judicial Emergency and COVID-19 Recovery issued by the Chief Judge of this court, individuals who failed to appear between June 2, 2020, and July 31, 2020, for court hearings, other than probation matters, will be given a 30-day grace period to allow those individuals to come into compliance.
+Failure to Appear: Pursuant to the Order Extending Guidelines for Offenses of Marietta City Ordinance 1-12-150B Contempt of Court - Failure to Appear During Judicial Emergency and COVID-19 Recovery issued by the Chief Judge of this court, individuals who fail to appear for the first time between June 2, 2020, and September 10, 2020, for court hearings, other than probation matters, will be given a 30-day grace period to allow those individuals to come into compliance.
 This Order also provides relief (to include dismissal of active warrants) for cases not related to probation which went into Failure to Appear prior to June 2, 2020.